Types of daisies

 A daisy is an herbaceous plant of the Compositae family,(Asteraceae) characterized by a yellow flower bud.

 All daisies from Bellis gender come from Europe, and have become naturalized in many regions of Asia Minor, New Zealand and North America, initially exported as ornamentals.

 Actually, a daisy is not a flower.
-It belongs to the Compositae family, and as the name implies, it is composed of many tiny flowers, arranged in a floral head.
+It belongs to the Compositae family, and as this name implies, it is composed of many tiny flowers, arranged in a floral head.

 So, a daisy is an inflorescence composed of tiny yellow flowers, and surrounded by a white, pink or red ligules that look like petals.